rowan-codeland/flight-tracker/README.md

 ## Deployment

-The site is deployed live from the master branch to github pages and accesible [here](https://rowancopeland.github.io/patrick-bateman/)
+This webapp is hosted using GitHub pages, deployed directly from the master branch.
+Every time a new commit is pushed the deployed webapp will update.

+If you want to run this on your own machine or within your own IDE, type git clone https://github.com/rowan-codeland/flight-tracker.git into your terminal.
+Please then type "git remote rm origin" to sever ties with the original.

 ## Credits